isaacjstriker/notris-online/README.md

-# Devware
+# Dev Ware

-Devware is a CLI-based game suite and leaderboard system, built as my capstone project for Boot.dev.
+Dev Ware is a CLI-based game suite and leaderboard system, built as my capstone project for Boot.dev.
+The name comes form the ecclectic 'Wario Ware' franchise, from which I took much inspiration.
+I even created sketch ideas of games on sticky notes, similar to the developers behind 'Wario Ware!'

 ## Technologies Used